mehrhardt/robust_guided_reconstruction/README.md

 which implement a three-step reconstruction and registration method call MATLAB which requires version compatibility (https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-support.pdf) and an installation of the MATLAB engine (https://de.mathworks.com/help/matlab/matlab-engine-for-python.html).
-Since the three-step method only serves as comparison for our proposed method these scripts are not essential.
+Since the three-step method only serves as comparison for our proposed method, these scripts are not essential.